coinevo/documents/docs/es/commands/README.md

 ### getblockchaininfo

 Returns information about the blockchain.
-Here ìblocksî equals ìheadersî, so this wallet is synced to the latest blocks. ìmoneysupplyî gives the total QTUM created (genesis blocks + all block rewards). ìsize_on_diskî gives the local storage size for blocks.
+Here ìblocksî equals ìheadersî, so this wallet is synced to the latest blocks. ìmoneysupplyî gives the total EVO created (genesis blocks + all block rewards). ìsize_on_diskî gives the local storage size for blocks.

 ```
 getblockchaininfo